jwagstaff/OmniHelp/_drafts/2017-10-11-what-is-a-bom-and-how-it-works.md

 A **Bill of Materials** is a list of the raw materials, sub-assemblies, intermediate assemblies, sub-components, parts and the quantities of each needed to manufacture an end product.

-Hardware projects will usually have a Bill of Materials (BOM) associated with it.
+OmniBuilds projects and assemblies will have a Bill of Materials (BOM) associated with it.

 Remember there are three design classes in Omnibuilds: Projects, Assemblies, and Parts.
 It's important to know how BOMs relate to these design classes.

-- **Projects** are the highest level design class and will most always contain a BOM
+- **Projects** are the highest level design class and will always contain a BOM

 - **Assemblies** will be listed in a project's or master assembly's BOM **and** will have a BOM consisting of parts or sub-assemblies

 - **Parts** is the lowest level design class.
-It will be listed in a project's BOM or in an assembly's BOM but it will never have BOM associated under it.
-It is stand-alone
+It will be listed in a project's BOM or an assembly's BOM but it will never have BOM associated under it.
+It is a stand-alone design

 For example, let's use OmniBuilds to manage our designs for building a corvette.